josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

     node_2d.some_function()  # Produces UNSAFE_METHOD_ACCESS warning.
 ```

-However, this code will produce UNSAFE_PROPERTY_ACCESS and
+However, this code will produce `UNSAFE_PROPERTY_ACCESS` and
-UNSAFE_METHOD_ACCESS warnings as the property and method are not present
+`UNSAFE_METHOD_ACCESS` warnings as the property and method are not present
-in the referenced type - in this case a Node2D.
+in the referenced type - in this case a `Node2D`.
 To make these operations
-safe, you can first check if the object is of type MyScript using the
+safe, you can first check if the object is of type `MyScript` using the
-is keyword and then declare a variable with the type MyScript on
+`is` keyword and then declare a variable with the type `MyScript` on
 which you can set its properties and call its methods:

 ```